SoftwareAG/webmethods-api-control-plane/README.md

 - For deployment instructions using Docker Compose, go [here](deployment/docker/README.md).
 - For deployment instructions using Helm Charts on Kubernetes, go [here](deployment/helm/README.md).

+## Connecting runtimes to the API Control Plane

+API Control Plane provides native support for connecting with webMethods API Gateway and an agent SDK to connect with any runtime.
+We also provide some sample agents for third party API gateways.
+Please see [here](deployment/agent/) for detailed information about those.

 ## Public APIs

 API Control Plane exposes public REST APIs to interact with it.
 API docs as well as Postman collection with samples can be found [here](apis).